Skip to main content

 cred set project <projectName>

-All VS Code workspaces share the same authentication token, but each workspace can point to a different organization and project.
+All workspaces share the same authentication token, but each workspace can point to a different organization and project.
 This lets you work across multiple projects without re-authenticating.

 Install the Extension

-1. Open VS Code and go to Extensions (Cmd+Shift+X on Mac, Ctrl+Shift+X on Windows/Linux)
+1. In Cursor or VS Code, go to the Extensions view (Cmd+Shift+X on Mac, Ctrl+Shift+X on Windows/Linux)

 The extension will automatically connect to your organization and project based on your CLI login.